-As any Kingdom Hearts fan will tell you, the series timeline is murky – both chronologically, and in terms of release dates.
+Whether you’re a newbie or a long-time fan, the timeline of the Kingdom Hearts games is murky – both chronologically, and in terms of release dates.
 With so many games spread across multiple regions, versions, packages, consoles, and more, it can be difficult to know where to begin, or which order to play them in.
-But don’t be afraid, future keyblade master, we’re here to help.
-With our list of all the Kingdom Hearts games, you can get the gist of where each title falls in the series, what role they play in the overall plot, and which order is best to play them in.
+Luckily, with our list of all Kingdom Hearts games in order, you can get the gist of where each title falls in the series, what role they play in the overall plot, and which ones to play first.

 Here are each of the Kingdom Hearts games in order of release.
 Keep in mind that the release timeline is not the same as the chronological one lore-wise, so we’ll get into which order you should play them in later.